Diomede, Alaska: Water and disposal

 Water for winter use is drawn from a mountain spring, then treated and stored in 434000 U.S.gal storage tanks.
 Because the permafrost prevents pipelines from being installed underground, residents must manually carry water from the tank.
-Even with a tank this size, the water supply usually runs out by March, the laundromat is closed and residents must melt their drinking water from snow and ice.

 Funds for improving the water system have been requested both by the city and the school.
 Having a separate tank for the school would decrease the usage of city water and would also serve as a backup water supply for the whole city.
 Funds have also been requested for improvements to refuse collection and for an incinerator, because the ground conditions on the island limits waste disposal to burning combustibles and disposing of everything else on the ice.
 Honeybuckets and privies are used, except in the laundromat, clinic, and school, which are served by a septic system.

 Education

 The island's only school is likely the most isolated school in the United States.
-The Diomede School has approximately 40 students from grades pre-K through 12 and five teachers.
+The Diomede School has approximately 20 students from grades pre-K through 12 and three teachers.
 It is part of the Bering Strait School District.
 The number of teachers fluctuates based on the student population.

 Health care and emergency services

-There is no hospital on the island, and emergency services are limited due to the remoteness of the island.
+There is no hospital located on the island, and emergency services are limited due to the remoteness of the island.
 A city council-owned clinic operates in the laundromat building, providing basic health care.

 While other emergency services are provided by volunteers and a health aide, the fire and rescue service is provided by Diomede Volunteer Fire Department and First Responders.
 In case of a major health emergency, patients are airlifted to the mainland hospital in Nome, weather permitting.
 The closest law enforcement are dispatched from the Alaska State Troopers barracks on the mainland in Nome.

 Frozen ground and lack of soil on the rocky island prevents digging graves, so rocks are piled on top of the burial sites instead.

-On 7 November 2009, it was announced that one inhabitant was infected with H1N1 swine flu.
+On November 7, 2009, it was announced that one inhabitant was infected with H1N1 swine flu.

 Economy

 Employment

 Employment on the island is mostly limited to the city, post office, and school.
 There have been a few seasonal jobs, such as mining and construction, but recently these have been in decline.
 The Diomede people are excellent ivory carvers and the city serves as a wholesale agent for the ivory.
-Ivory works are mainly sold in mainland Alaska in Fairbanks and Anchorage, but can occasionally be purchased online.
 The inhabitants also hunt whales during spring from openings in the sea ice.
 Whaling largely ceased from the middle to late 20th century, before resuming again in 1999.